Progarchives, the progressive rock ultimate discography

 PROG REVIEWER

-"More Than I Could Chew" starts off with a classic Proggy, spacy and most creepy Mellotron.
+Opening the affair, we have "Pain with an Anchor", driving and immediate, it features numerous lead vocals.
+Heavy, melodic, balanced, and atop it all, with a killer solo.
+The track "Sickle and Peace" has a very nice, sort of hypnotic main guitar melody; decent bridge.
+"More Than I Could Chew" starts off with a classic proggy, spacy and most creepy Mellotron.
 Keyboards were performed by Stone Giant's João Nogueira, most recently involved with The Claypool Lennon Delirium!
-Sweet main riff and melody this'n.
+Sweet main riff and melody, this'n.
 Epic.

-The starting riff on "Peace and Tranquility": Wow.
+To the starting riff on "Peace and Tranquility": Wow.
 Always impressed by Brent.
-Overall a very nice song.
-Plenty in the office of instrumental excellence and great melody to offer.
+Overall a very nice song; plenty in the Department of Instrumental Excellence and great melody to offer.
 I mean, honestly, it keeps on giving.
 Best song on the album?
 I think so.

 "Eyes of Serpents" nearly satisfied, but didn't quite get there.
 Not much going on on this'n, not to mention the numerous tracks throughout that I purposefully did not mention.
+The final track is "Gigantium", a big swelling song (I suppose 'gigantic', sure haha), in classic Mastodon style.
+Actually quite lovely melodically speaking.

-If anything, this album has proved as a nice step in their discography and creative output, but I must say, it strikes me as a tad too long.
+If anything, this album has proved as a nice step in their discography and overall creative output, but I must say, it strikes me as a tad too long.
 Ambition shouldn't always be met with a pat on the back haha.
 Plenty of great moments on here and if they would have been released as an EP, just those few songs, it would have been their best haha.

 Best I can offer them is a True Rate of 3.5/5.0.
 At best.